 Kyle Palazzolo, Staff and HIV Project Attorney

 Christopher A. Brook

-Joaquin Carcaño, Angela Gilmore, Peyton McCarry, American Civil Liberties Union of North Carolina, Equality North Carolina
+Joaquin Carcaño, Angela Gilmore, Payton McCarry, American Civil Liberties Union of North Carolina, Equality North Carolina